BurnedKirby/Minecraft-Turn-Based-Battle-Mod/README.md

 Development for Minecraft version 1.6.2 will begin when the release version of Minecraft Forge for that version is released.

+To use, check out the Downloads page on the wiki to get the latest compiled version of the mod as well as instructions.
-To use, setup Minecraft Forge 1.5.2-7.8.1.738 and place the "burnedkirby" folder in src.
+Alternatively, setup Minecraft Forge 1.5.2-7.8.1.738 and place the "burnedkirby" folder in src for compiling.